terriberry/readme-template/Readme.md

 ## Configurations

 If you are developing on an existing project, most of the **configurations below will already have been set** during the initial project creation process.
-The configurations are listed here to let the developer know where everything is stored and also for developers that are creating new projects using Intent, who will need to set the initial configurations.
+The configurations are listed here to let the developer know where everything is stored and also for developers that are creating new projects using Intent, who will need to set the initial configurations.</br></br>

 ### Deployment environments